 Environmental Science Classes

 ES202 Environmental Chemistry.
-4 hours (3 lectures/2 lab hours) Introduction to the principles of chemistry and physics in the environment.
+3 hours.
+Introduction to the principles of chemistry and physics in the environment.
 Topics will include air, water, and soil chemistry; environmental pollution including air, water, chemical, nuclear, noise, and energy; and waste problems.
+3 lectures.
 Cross-listed with CH202.
 Prerequisites: CH111.
 Spring.

 ES301 Ecology.
-4 hours (3 lecture/2 lab hours).
+3 hours.
 Study of the interactions and interrelations between organisms and the environment.
 Topics include natural history, evolution, adaptation to the environment, population ecology, species interactions, communities, ecosystems, landscape and global ecology.
+3 lectures.
 Prerequisite: BI101.
 Fall.

 ES306 Environmental Health & Safety.
 3 hours.
 An introduction to industrial hygiene.
 An examination of safety in today's world, accident causation, consumer product safety, civil preparedness, safety reporting, measurements used to evaluate the work place and related topics.
 Prerequisite: ES301.
 Spring.